city-of-saint-louis/gis-asset-manager-ui/README.md

 The Map Layer component is a child to the GIS Asset Chooser component.
 An instance of the Map Layer component is used for each layer placed on the map.
 For example to put 3 different graphic layers on the map, you would use 3 seperate instances of the Map Layer component, one for each layer.

+## How To Use the GIS Asset Chooser

 ### Example of using map layer component inside parent component